Sylvester Stallone brings his second most popular film character out of retirement for “Rambo: Last Blood.”

 In the end though the feeling is bittersweet.
 The damage has been done and no amount of carnage and revenge can bring back what Rambo has lost.
 The audience feels it.
 Was this movie created as anti death penalty propaganda?
 I might be reading too much into it but I do know the feeling as I left the theater was more dread than satisfaction.
 Not because the film didn’t deliver on it’s promise of full tilt action but because in the end the film left me with an overwhelming feeling of despair.

 In 2019 as we witness mass shootings, immigrant kids in cages and open racism from our politicians it’s tough to give “Rambo: Last Blood” a number rating.
 As an action film it did it’s job so it should get a 10 out of 10.
 The pace is quick and it wastes no time with long bad guy speeches or cheesy one-liners.
-That said, it fills you with dread and that’s not how you want to leave the multiplex on a sunny afternoon in Southern California so the compromise for this reviewer will be…
+That said, it fills you with dread and that’s not how you want to feel during the holiday season so my compromise will be…

 Pat Francis currently hosts the popular comedy/music podcast “Rock Solid,” called 1 of the 8 great music podcasts to put in your ears by USA Today and featuring artists such as Melissa Etheridge, Sammy Hagar and Susanna Hoffs.
 His frequent appearances on Jimmy Pardo’s top rated podcast “Never Not Funny” are fan favorites.
 Pat began his entertainment career as a stand-up comic in Chicago, IL.
 After touring the country and performing in 42 states at comedy clubs and colleges, he relocated to Los Angeles, CA. There he appeared as a comedian on Comedy Central, AMC, the UCB and is a yearly regular at the San Francisco Sketchfest.
 For the past 5 years he has also served as Co-Host of the yearly event Pardcast-A-Thon which to date has raised over 700,000 for Smile Train.
 When not entertaining people in person he also makes his living as a Story Producer for reality television programs.
 It is also important to know that Pat is a monkey in a human mask.